mcsee/Software-Design-Articles/Articles/Explain in 5 Levels/Explain in 5 Levels of Difficulty The Fermi Paradox/readme.md

 A paradox is a problem that seems to have a solution, but when you try to solve it, you realize that it doesn't make sense.

-It's like a very hard puzzle because the missing piece does not match.
+It's like a very hard puzzle because the missing piece doesn't match.

 # Teen